How to Make Simple Cheeseboards Using Goat Cheese

 A large cheeseboard lets you get creative with unique variety.
 You can put together quite the smorgasbord of cheeses and pairings.

-- Cheeses: Basic goat cheese ((e.g. Humboldt Fog Goat Cheese), exotic artisan goat cheese (Sgt, Pepper Goat Cheese or Truffle Tremor Goat Cheese), x-tra sharp cheddar cheese (e.g. 12-month cheddar), cranberry cheese (any), sheep cheese (any).
+- Cheeses: Soft goat cheese (e.g. Humboldt Fog Goat Cheese), harder gouda (Midnight Moon or Lamb Chopper) , sharp cheddar (e.g. 12-month cheddar), flavored goat cheese (any).

 - Pairings: Fresh apple slices, cranberry sauce, candied walnuts, blue cheese-stuffed olives, pesto, pomegranate seeds, fresh herb sprigs.